Isaac Sorensen and the Sorensen Family: Rhoda Kay Sorensen

-At fourteen, she was an apprentice for six months in a dress making establishment, and three months shirt hand, sleeve and bodice hand, also trimmer, at the end of a year she earned three shillings or seventy-five cents a week.
+At fourteen, Rhoda was an apprentice for six months in a dressmaking establishment, and three months shirt hand, sleeve and bodice hand, and a trimmer.
+At the end of a year, she earned three shillings (or seventy-five cents) a week.
 Rhoda had a very long walk to and from work, and one day she heard her father say it wasn’t worth her shoe leather at those wages, so she began carrying her shoes and walking barefoot.
-According to her family, she had a natural gift for design and style and wanted to learn more, however, at that small wage she didn’t stay long, but at the age of eighteen she went back as forewoman at a salary of thirty shillings a week which was considered good wages at that time.
+According to her family, she had a natural gift for design and style and wanted to learn more, however, at that small wage she didn’t stay long, but at the age of eighteen she went back as forewoman at a salary of thirty shillings a week, which was considered good wages at that time.

-While at Harrogate she met her friend Hannah Acomb (Aunt Nancy Larsen).
+While at Harrogate, Rhoda met her friend, Hannah Acomb (Aunt Nancy Larsen).
 Rhoda Kay Sorensen had a very successful career.
 Later on, the Walkingtons’ business burned down, and Rhoda had to live in their dwelling house.
 Aunt Nancy was living at the same house helping to take care of the children and keep the house in order.
-Rhoda and Aunt Nancy quickly became friends and that friendship lasted throughout their lives and continued in the lives of their children.
+Rhoda and Aunt Nancy quickly became friends, and that friendship lasted throughout their lives and continued in the lives of their children.

-According to Rhoda’s family, one-day she heard her daughters talking about a bizarre new religion, which was preached in their area.
-Out of curiosity, Rhoda decided that she would go to one of the religions cottage meetings.
-She mentioned these meetings to her aunt Nancy, and found that she already knew who the Mormons were and what they were about.
+According to Rhoda’s family, one day she heard her daughters talking about a bizarre new religion which was preached in their area.
+Out of curiosity, Rhoda decided that she would go to one of the religion’s cottage meetings.
+She mentioned these meetings to her aunt Nancy and found that she already knew who the Mormons were and what they were about.
 In time, they attended the Mormon meetings and were very interested.
 Rhoda told the Sorensen family about her decision to join the LDS Church.
-Her descion to join the Mormon faith was full ofcontemplation and prayer before she gained a testimony and understood Mormon teachings.
+Her decision to join the Mormon faith was full of contemplation and prayer before she gained a testimony and understood Mormon teachings.

-On February 11th, 1893, Elder Joseph Salisbury baptized her and confirmed her as a member of the Mormon Church the following day.
+On February 11, 1893, Elder Joseph Salisbury baptized Rhoda and confirmed her as a member of the Mormon church the following day.
 She received much disapproval from her parents (who were both Methodists).
 Rhoda’s parents did not understand why she would join the Mormon religion.

 In time, Rhoda Sorensen began her journey to Utah.
-She sailed from Glasgam, Scotland on the steamship Furnisia April 30th, 1896.
-According to the Sorensen family, Rhoda watched the shoreline as long as she could see, then fainted away falling against some hot object on the deck.
-When she opened her eyes, a young Mormon Elder was standing by her.
-The Mormon elder was her soon to be husband who was returning from a mission to Denmark.
-She did not see him again on the crossing because she had been transferred to sick cabin, and he was traveling second class.
+She sailed from Glasgam, Scotland, on the steamship Furnisia on April 30, 1896.
+According to the Sorensen family, Rhoda watched the shoreline as long as she could see, then fainted away, falling against some hot object on the deck.
+When she opened her eyes, a young Mormon elder was standing by her.
+The Mormon elder was her soon-to-be husband who was returning from a mission to Denmark.
+She did not see him again on the crossing because she had been transferred to the sick cabin, and he was traveling second class.
 She saw him once more when he changed cars at Ogden and not again until the following August.

-In Glasgam, Scotland she had met Brother and Sister Jenkins and their daughter Lena, also a sister Moor, Brother Jenkins had filled a mission in Wales and Scotland and his wife and daughter had made a visit and were returning home with him.
+In Glasgam, Scotland, she had met Brother and Sister Jenkins and their daughter, Lena, also a Sister Moor.
+Brother Jenkins had filled a mission in Wales and Scotland, and his wife and daughter had made a visit and were returning home with him.
 Sister Moor had been on a visit to her parents in Denmark.
-They were all great company to Rhoda who was very ill most of the crossing.
-They arrived in New York May 11th, spent one day in New York City exploring, and then took another boat to Norfolk, West Virginia.
+They were all great company to Rhoda, who was very ill for most of the crossing.
+They arrived in New York on May 11th, spent one day in New York City exploring, and then took another boat to Norfolk, West Virginia.
 From there they took a train for St. Lewis, Missouri.
-They spent part of a day exploring then left by train for Salt Lake City, Utah arriving there May 18th.
+They spent part of a day exploring, then left by train for Salt Lake City, Utah, arriving there on May 18th.

-At that time, Aunt Nancy and her parents had joined the LDS Church and came to Utah and settled in Granger.
+At that time, Aunt Nancy and her parents had joined the LDS church and come to Utah and settled in Granger.
 They had invited Rhoda to make her home with them until she was settled.
-While living with the Acombs she formed relationships, which lasted, throughout her life.
-Their relatives in Salt Lake City, Utah received her as a daughter.
-These people were Uncle John and Aunt Lucy Acomb, Auntie Elizabeth Buttle, Aunt Liz and Uncle Will Martin, and the Snaars’.
-Rhoda Sorensen made sporadic visits to them and when they came to visit Aunt Nancy, Rhoda and her family were included.
+While living with the Acombs, she formed relationships which lasted throughout her life.
+Their relatives in Salt Lake City, Utah, received her as a daughter.
+These people were Uncle John and Aunt Lucy Acomb, Auntie Elizabeth Buttle, Aunt Liz and Uncle Will Martin, and the Snaars.
+Rhoda Sorensen made sporadic visits to them, and when they came to visit Aunt Nancy, Rhoda and her family were included.
 Rhoda always referred to Aunt Nancy’s parents as Dad and Mother Acomb.

 Aunt Nancy had a brother named Jack.
 He and Rhoda Sorensen had planned to get married until an accident occurred where he was killed.
-He was bringing in the cows from pasture one evening when his horse stepped in a gopher hole and threw him off and caused a head injury.
+He was bringing in the cows from the pasture one evening when his horse stepped in a gopher hole and threw him off and caused a head injury.
 When it grew late and he didn’t return, they started searching for him.
-While Rhoda was living in Granger, she came to Cache Valley, Utah on the train to visit Brother and Sister Joseph Salisbury in Wellsville, Utah.
-At that time the tracks turned east at Mendon, Utah and went to Logan, Utah.
-The train station was far-east of Mendon.
+While Rhoda was living in Granger, she came to Cache Valley, Utah, on the train to visit Brother and Sister Joseph Salisbury in Wellsville, Utah.
+At that time, the tracks turned east at Mendon, Utah, and went to Logan, Utah.
+The train station was far east of Mendon.
 Brother M. D. Bird went down to pick up the mail to take to Wellsville and he offered Rhoda a ride to the Salisbury’s.